gopal0999/SDE-Intern-Innovaccer/README.md

 In the above project structure in settings.py we need to put in host email details for send_email to work Also we need zerosms account credentials for sms to work.

+Requirements:
+1.zerosms package
+2.python3
+3.django(latest version)

+Also we will need to setup host email so that it allows emails to be sent.